ocen-lang/ocen/GETTING_STARTED.md

 Here's a more complex example:

+> [!NOTE]
+> In complex cases, we evaulate the expression passed to the format string multiple times.
+To avoid potential
+> bugs due to unwanted side-effects, the compiler prohibits you from using arbitrary expressions that result
+> in the `StringView` (or other custom) type.
+The recommendation is to save the value to a variable, and pass
+> just the variable to the format string as an expression.

 ```rust
 // 1.
 Note how the first argument is an arbitrary string, with multiple specifiers
 // 2.
 We can use `$` multiple times, and can comma-separate multiple arguments